hyyan/jaguar-docs/index.rst

 Simply add a dependency on hyyan/jaguar to your project's composer.json file.
-Here is a minimal example of a composer.json file that just defines a development-time dependency on PHPUnit 3.8:
+Here is a minimal example of a composer.json file that just defines a development-time dependency on Jaguar 1.0:

 .. code-block:: json